saman-nia/MultiClass-Classification/README.md

-# Multi-Class Classification Features with Tensorflow
+# Multi-Class Classification Features with Tensorflow an Scikit Learn Logistic Regression

 # One vs. All: